Orange County Dog Bite Lawyer

 Law firms must establish a duty of care, also known as a standard of care.
 This legal principle says that a person should use reasonable caution and judgment.
 For example, owners should use a leash to restrain their dog so that it doesn’t bite other people.

-Once a lawyer proves that the defendant owned the dog and exercised a duty of care, an Orange County dog bite attorney seeks to show a breach of duty.
+Once a dog bite lawyer proves that the defendant owned the dog and exercised a duty of care, an Orange County dog bite attorney seeks to show a breach of duty.
 It involves failing to act reasonably.
 If a dog with a history of biting doesn’t have a leash and then attacks someone, that would constitute a breach of duty.

 Causation means that the negligent actions caused the dog bite injuries.
 Not all types of causation are equal.
 In California, a firm must show a direct link between the owner’s actions and the damages.
 This process is also known as proximate cause.

 The final step requires law offices to demonstrate damages and is among the most challenging components to prove.
-A lawyer must connect the owner’s action with the injuries caused by the attack.
+A dog bite lawyer must connect the owner’s action with the injuries caused by the attack.
 We need to show that the victim suffered a financial loss through medical bills, lost wages, property damage, or rehabilitation.

 Orange County, California, has several laws that aim to reduce the chances of dog bites.
 Code Section 4-1-45 requires owners to restrain their dog with a leash, chain, or fence.
 Law enforcement agencies may also detain an animal for being “vicious” or “dangerous” if it demonstrates aggressive behavior.